gnolang/gno/docs/how-to-guides/creating-dao.md

 }
 ```

-We also need to keep a reference to the module to instantiate it's message handlers later
+We also need to keep a reference to the module to instantiate it's message handlers later.

 ### Registering Message Handlers

 Add message handlers to allow your DAO to perform specific actions when proposals are executed.

-`examples/gno.land/r/demo/my_dao/my_dao.gno`
+`my_dao.gno`
 ```go
 package my_dao